 Can I get Portuguese citizenship with a Digital Nomad Visa?

 Obtaining a Digital Nomad Visa does not automatically grant Portuguese nationality.
 The Digital Nomad Visa allows individuals to work remotely while residing in Portugal on a residency permit.
 It could be considered a temporary stay visa.
 In order to get permanent residency, you will need to stay in Portugal for five years on this temporary stay visa.
-Then, if you wish to obtain citizenship, you would need to follow the standard process, which typically involves residing in Portugal for a specified period, learning the language, and meeting other requirements.

 Who can apply for the Portugal freelancer visa?